Milton Keynes and North Bucks

 • Newton Longville

 Reopened under new management in September 2023, with food service starting from 8 November.
 The Crooked Billet was built as a farmhouse in the 1600's, using the wood from a sailing ship.
 The farmer served ale to farmworkers.
 In the 1700's it evolved into a village pub and a brewhouse was added in the 1800s, but its use ended long ago.
 This thatched pub was refurbished in 2021-22, but remains warm & inviting with a relaxing atmosphere.
-The bar has four hand pumps offering two regular beers and two regularly changing beers, plus lagers and Beavertown from Greene King lists; traditional pub food available from 8 November.
+The bar has four hand pumps offering two regular beers and two regularly changing beers, plus lagers and Beavertown from Greene King lists; traditional pub food available and there are regular food vans or "specials" nights.
 The large beer garden includes a marquee, which can be booked for private events, as can a designated area of the restaurant.
-Check on line for coming events.
+Check on-line for coming events.

 • North Crawley